MatinDehghanian/limiter/README.md

 ## Build

-Limiter provides pre-built versions for Windows and Linux (both amd64 and arm64) which can be found on the [releases page](https://github.com/MatinDehghanian/Limiter/releases).
+limiter provides pre-built versions for Windows and Linux (both amd64 and arm64) which can be found on the [releases page](https://github.com/MatinDehghanian/limiter/releases).

 The Windows_amd64 and Linux_amd64 builds are created using GitHub Actions.
-You can check the build details on the [actions page](https://github.com/MatinDehghanian/Limiter/actions/).
+You can check the build details on the [actions page](https://github.com/MatinDehghanian/limiter/actions/).

 The Linux_arm64 build is created on a local machine due to GitHub's lack of ARM machines and the build method's lack of support for Cross Compiling.
 However, you can build it on your own machine, or use GitHub Actions to build it on your own.<br>
-If you want to build Limiter yourself, you'll first need to install the build essentials, which includes gcc, g++, and more.
+If you want to build limiter yourself, you'll first need to install the build essentials, which includes gcc, g++, and more.
 You can do this with the following command:

 ```bash
 sudo apt install build-essential